We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Manufacturers combine CBD with oil to create CBD oil for use in balms, creams, tinctures, and more.

-This article discusses seven of the best CBD products that may help with nerve pain and damage.
-It will also explore the benefits and risks of using the substance for this purpose and answer some of the most common questions about CBD.
+In this article, we identify creams that may help with nerve pain and damage.
+It will also explore the benefits and risks of using the substance for neuropathic discomfort and answer some of the most common questions about CBD.

 Read more about terminology and other important CBD information here.